top of page

 Can Dogs Really Get a Cold?

 Not the human kind, but yes, dogs have their own set of contagious illnesses that show up more often in late summer and fall, especially in social environments.
 Contagious dog “colds” can happen any season, but cases tend to spike in the fall and winter.
-Cooler, drier air can irritate airways and lower resistance, and more indoor playtime in group settings makes it easier for germs to spread.
+Cooler, drier air can irritate airways and lower resistance.
+More indoor playtime in group settings makes it easier for germs to spread.
 Add in holiday travel and boarding, and pups are mixing and mingling more than usual, which means illnesses move faster.

-The big ones to be aware of:
+The big ones to be aware of include:

 • Canine Cough (Kennel Cough): A dry, hacking cough that sounds like your pup swallowed a kazoo.